sugumarranganathan/Pradeep-Tamilnadu-Travels-Bus-Ticket-Booking-Chatbot/README.md

 ↓

+Conversation Manager

+↓

 Ticket Agent

 ↓

-Ticket Service
+Booking Confirmation

 ↓

-Image Generator
+Gradio Chat Interface

 ↓

-PDF Generator

-↓

-Conversation Manager

-↓

-Gradio Interface

-↓

-User receives Ticket PDF
+User
 ```

 ---

 # ⚙️ AutoGen-inspired Workflow

-This project follows an AutoGen-inspired workflow where multiple specialised agents collaborate to complete a task.
+The chatbot follows an AutoGen-inspired workflow where specialised agents collaborate to complete user requests.

-The workflow is responsible for:
+The workflow performs the following tasks:

-- Analysing user requests
+- Receives customer requests
+- Determines the appropriate task
-- Routing requests to the correct agent
+- Routes requests to the correct agent
-- Managing the execution flow
+- Coordinates the execution flow
-- Returning responses to the Conversation Manager
+- Returns responses to the Conversation Manager

-This modular architecture makes it easy to extend the project by adding new agents such as:
+This modular design makes it easy to extend the system by adding new agents such as:

 - Payment Agent
 - Cancellation Agent